 Wild White Horses & Gypsy Festival

-We will collect you from the airport (by mid-afternoon) for transfer to your charming hotel in the centre of the medieval town of Aigues-Mortes.
+We will collect you from Montpellier airport (by mid-afternoon) for transfer to your charming hotel in the medieval town of Aigues-Mortes.
 Take time to unwind, unpack and perhaps explore the streets of the city that lies within the mile-long rampart walls.

 We spend the morning shooting portraits of the Gardians (Camargue Cowboys) with their ‘weathered’ faces – they are perfect subjects for stunning black and white classic portrait photography.
 Serge demonstrates how to obtain a classic portrait, along with some great tips for working with subjects who may not be comfortable in front of the lens.
 You will learn about composition, lighting techniques using daylight and portable flash, lens choice and how to deal with the elements around you.

-We head to Saintes-Maries-de-la-Mer and witness the Pilgrimage that transforms this seaside town into a place of rituals, traditions and a wild carnival of Flamenco as Europe’s Gypsies come together to celebrate their faith and culture.
+We head to Saintes-Maries-de-la-Mer for the day to witness the Pilgrimage that transforms this seaside town into a place of rituals, traditions and a wild carnival of Flamenco as Europe’s Gypsies come together to celebrate their faith and culture.

 A procession takes Sara, the Patron saint of the Gypsies, to the sea.
 Just before this, inside the Church, the reliquaries containing her relics will be slowly brought down from the ‘High Chapel’, in the midst of the songs and praises.
 The statue of Sara, carried by the Gypsies to the sea, symbolises the waiting for and welcome of the Saints Mary Jacobe and Mary Salome.